molmod/psiflow/docs/overview.md

 atomic configurations as output.
 This includes classical molecular dynamics at different external conditions (NVT, NPT), but also geometry optimizations and even simple random perturbations/random walks.
-- __bias potentials and enhanced sampling__ the `PlumedBias` class interfaces the popular PLUMED library with specific walkers.
-This allows the user to define bias potentials (e.g. harmonic restraints or metadynamics) that should be used when a walker is propagating through phase space.
+- __bias potentials and enhanced sampling__ the `PlumedBias` class exposes the popular PLUMED library during phase space sampling.
-- __generators__: the `Generator` class wraps the generation of a single atomic configuration using a walker and, optionally, a bias potential.
-It implements additional features related to error handling during either the sampling or the reference evaluation, and allows to user to include additional checks to filter out unwanted data.
-For example, newly initialized models may induce walkers to explore unphysical regions in phase space when sampling at high temperature and/or for long timescales.
-When this happens, users might want to impose an `InteratomicDistanceCheck` in order to filter out sampled configurations in which some of the interatomic distances are unphysically close (e.g closer than 0.5 A).
-Checks can also be employed to implement uncertainty-based data selection such as query-by-committee.
+This allows the user to introduce bias potentials (e.g. harmonic restraints or metadynamics) into the system in order to increase the sampling efficiency of the walkers.
 - __level of theory__: the `BaseReference` class is used to define the _target_
 QM reference which the model should reproduce after training.
 Its main functionality is to perform massively parallel singlepoint evaluation of a dataset of